rpgreview/papersandpaychecks/pnp.md

 **Yule B. Allwright**, a manager, E+1 S+2 F+2 P+2 (Performer)

+Short, clumsy, and with thick glasses, Yule may at first seem to be an obvious source of comic relief.
+Fortunately she realises that as well, and is often the first person to engage in self-deprecation, turning it into quite an art form whilst simultaneously promoting the good work of her workers.
+Yule is a bit of a mimic and will delight her workers with effective characters of difficult clients or situations.
+Although working under Yule often has the appearance of a bit of a circus, this invariably has a work-related motivational function - and Yule ensures she keeps well and truly on top of the paperwork as well.

+Yule runs a small (very small) buisness based around team-motivation and for inspirational roleplay sessions for larger companies and so far she's been quite successful in that role.
+For all her extraversion and entertaining performance, Yule is actually desperately lonely and is increasingly taking solace in the bottle as a substitute for companionship.

+It is an a weekend retreat following a surprisingly enjoyable team-building exercise that the PC Workers discover Yule's terrible secret.
+If confronted she will be uncharacteristically defensive of her habit, which an insightful PC will pick up on.
+If nothing is done however, the situation will get tragically worse.

 | **Characteristic**| **Value**	| **Bonus**  | 	|	|
 |-------------------|-----------|------------|--|-------|
 | Strength	    |   8	|  -1	     | Profession	  | Manager |